Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 What is Bluestone National Park Resort like?

-Bluestone National Park Resort is set in 500 acres of countryside in Pembrokeshire and has a variety of lodge homes to suit every family.
+Bluestone National Park Resort is a family friendly destination, set in 500 acres of Pembrokeshire countryside and has a variety of lodge homes to suit every family.
 Check in isn’t until 4pm but you are able to arrive earlier to make use of the facilities and once you have checked in and unloaded your car the car has to go back to the main car park as the resort has a no-car policy which makes it have a safer and calmer feel.

 We arrived at Bluestone Wales just after 4pm and made our way to our lodge on Knights Rest.
 There are different areas of Bluestone that have better access to different facilities so it is wise to choose the area you stay in carefully.
 We didn’t get to pick where we stayed and unfortunately is what about the furthest from the Blue Lagoon, Adventure Centre and car park which wasn’t the best with small children – especially as a lot of Bluestone is up and down hills, giving great views and children with tired legs.

 What are the Skomer Lodges like at Bluestone National Park Resort?

 Our lodge was beautiful though and really couldn’t have been a better place to come back to each evening.
 It was the Skomer Lodge with three bedrooms.
 There was one double bedroom, two twin bedrooms, two en suite bathrooms and a main bathroom.

 As well as this it had a fully equipped kitchen, lovely bright open plan living room and a little ‘cwtch area’ for the children to watch TV with bean bags.
 It couldn’t have been better!
 It even had a foyer space to leave our coats, shoes and the pushchair.
 It also came with stairs gates at both top and bottom, a travel cot and highchair provided at no extra cost – a huge thumbs up!

 What are the facilities like at Bluestone National Park Resort?